Barile-Macchia Resolutions and the closed neighborhood ideal: Introduction

 The study of minimal free resolutions of monomial ideals is an active area of research that provides deep connections between combinatorics and commutative algebra.
 Classical constructions such as the Taylor resolution \cite{taylor1966ideals} and Lyubeznik resolutions \cite{lyubeznik1988new} always yield free resolutions, although they are typically far from minimal.
 In contrast, the Scarf complex \cite{scarf1969examples} rarely supports a resolution, but whenever it does, the resulting resolution is always minimal.
 Cellular resolutions provide a unifying framework: a monomial ideal $I \subset R = K[x_1,\dots,x_n]$ is supported on a labeled CW-complex, and consequently, graded Betti numbers, projective dimension, and regularity of the ideal can be extracted from the intrinsic combinatorial structure of the complex.
 Discrete Morse Theory often offers effective tools for simplifying such complexes; in particular, suitably chosen acyclic matchings on the Taylor complex often produce significantly smaller, and in favorable cases minimal, cellular resolutions \cite{batzies2002discrete, forman2002morse}.

 A practical and flexible approach to constructing minimal cellular resolutions originates in the work of Barile-Macchia \cite{biermann_forests}, who introduced a Discrete Morse Theory-based method specifically for edge ideals of forests.
 Their construction imposes some order on the minimal generators and builds a homogeneous acyclic matching on the Taylor complex compatible with that order; the corresponding critical cells support a cellular resolution, and minimality of the resolution is guaranteed when certain subsets of the generating set satisfy a prescribed ``bridge'' condition.
-Later, Trung-Kara \cite{TCSK24} generalized this principle to arbitrary monomial ideals by formulating a \emph{bridge-friendly} condition-again expressed as a combinatorial constraint on subsets of the generating set-which characterizes when such Taylor-based matchings yield minimal cellular resolutions in full generality.
+Later, Chau-Kara \cite{TCSK24} generalized this principle to arbitrary monomial ideals by formulating a \emph{bridge-friendly} condition-again expressed as a combinatorial constraint on subsets of the generating set-which characterizes when such Taylor-based matchings yield minimal cellular resolutions in full generality.
 They referred to the resulting resolution as the \emph{Barile-Macchia resolution} (in short, BM resolution).
-These methods have since been applied successfully to several classes of graph ideals, including edge ideals of forests \cite{biermann_forests}, path ideals \cite{chau2024path}, and certain powers of edge ideals \cite{chau2024powers}.
+These methods have since been applied successfully to several classes of ideals, including certain monomial ideals and their Artinian reductions \cite{Chau2025_minimal_cellular_resolutions_five_generators}, edge ideals of forests \cite{biermann_forests}, path ideals \cite{chau2024path}, and certain powers of edge ideals \cite{chau2024powers}.